-If you are coming from outside of the UK you should look into getting a UK mobile phone SIM to save money
+If you are coming from outside of the UK, getting a UK mobile phone SIM could save you money

-There are plenty of mobile network providers (3, O2, EE, Vodafone, Tesco Mobile, GiffGaff) who provide similar services in different packages for you to choose from.
+There are several mobile network providers in the UK, including 3, O2, EE, Vodafone, Tesco Mobile and GiffGaff, who provide similar services in different packages for you to choose from.
 SIM cards are readily available to buy at major airports, in supermarkets and in many local shops.

 Two ways to pay for a mobile phone service in the UK

 If you think you will need an unlimited amount of minutes, texts and a large data allowance this may be the best deal for you.

 Paying monthly means taking up a 12-24 month contract, so you should think about if you want to commit to this length of time.

 Pay as you go means buying a handset then topping up with credit as and when you need it.